 Disc Grinder Vs Angle Grinder

 Surfaces are ground, polished, and cut using disc and angle grinders.
-Since even angle grinders have discs inside of them, people frequently confuse the two.
+People often mix up the two because even angle grinders have discs.
 People may not understand the distinction between an angle grinder and a disc grinder unless they have visited a workshop or worked on one themselves.
-Usually, an actual disc grinder and an angle grinder are referred to as "disc grinders" in the same sentence.
+The term "disc grinder" is commonly used to refer to both angle grinders and true disc grinders.

-We'll discuss the two's distinctions in this article and the situations in which each is applied.
+We will discuss the differences between disc grinders and angle grinders in this article, and the situations in which each is used.

 Disc Grinders